US Open golf tickets: How do I get them?

 The famous United States Open trophy will fall into someone’s hands, and here is how you can be there to witness it:

-- Also: List of US Open winners
+ALSO: List of US Open winners

-How to get US Open golf tickets
+US Open golf tournament tickets for 2025

 If you want to purchase US Open golf tickets, you can head to the official US Open/USGA website and head to the “tickets” section.